Black Friday (& Cyber Monday) Primer: Here's What Some Of The Top Retail Outlets Are Doing

-- Many retailers, such as Best Buy Co Inc (NYSE: BBY) and Wal-Mart Stores, Inc. (NYSE: WMT) will begin their sales on Thanksgiving day.
+- Many retailers, such as Best Buy Co Inc (NYSE: BBY) and Wal-Mart Stores, Inc. (NYSE: WMT) will begin their sales during Thanksgiving.

-Over 200 million U.S. shoppers will be looking for savings on Black Friday.
-In fact, Cyber Monday continues to expand in popularity with more retailers in Canada, the United Kingdom and elsewhere participating in what used to be a U.S.-centric event.
+Over 200 million US shoppers will be looking for savings on Black Friday.
+In fact, Cyber Monday continues to expand in popularity with more and more retailers in Canada, the United Kingdom, and elsewhere participating in what used to be a US-centric event.